-You may understand the scope of the sustainability challenges, from the environmental and social perspective; perhaps you notice linkages, relationships and connections.
-In a way, you are acting as if you would fully understand this urgency.
+That opens up one interesting path.
+Understanding the scope of the sustainability challenges, from the environmental and social perspective, allows us to start noticing linkages, relationships and connections.

-There is a powerful path in your emotions.
-Your social sensitivity is a special gift.
+The other powerful path is in our emotions.
 When we allow ourselves to connect from the heart with the reality of the news and find small ways to change our behavior, we are more present and don't need to live with our divided selves.

 This can be very fulfilling.